 The length of the MSN program depends upon the concentration.
-Nurse education is 39, nursing administration is 35 credits, FNP is 45 credits and PNP is 45 credits.
+Nurse education is 39, nursing administration is 35 credits, FNP and PNP is 45 credits and the PMHNP is 48 credits.
 Post-MSN student transcripts are evaluated for completion of courses and a gap analysis is conducted to determine individual plans of study for each student.
+The length of the post-master's certificate plans of study depends on the gap analysis and may be completed in 4-5 semesters of part-time study.
 Plans of Study are located at the end of this handbook for MSN and Post-MSN concentrations.
-The NA and NE plans of study are delivered in a completely online format, and can be completed in 5 semesters.
 The programs include a variety of online assignments and activities, as well as focused clinical learning experiences with qualified preceptors.
 Students provide each other with mutual academic, emotional, and logistical support.
-This peer support contributes to collaborative learning, academic success and timely program completion.
-The resulting camaraderic creates personal ties and professional networks that often continue to be influential for life beyond King University.
+This peer support contributes to collaborative learning, academic success, and timely program completion.
+The resulting camaraderie creates personal ties and professional networks that often continue to be influential for life beyond King University.

-The FNP and PNP concentration plans of study are full-time and can be completed in 5 consecutive fifteen-week semesters.
+The FNP, PMHNP and PNP concentration plans of study are full-time and can be completed in 5 consecutive fifteen-week semesters.
 The FNP plan of study is offered in a blended format, with all advanced core sciences, clinical and practice-focused courses in a face-to-face classroom setting and the supporting core courses in an online format.
 The FNP program is offered in Knoxville and Kingsport, TN and in Abingdon, VA.
 The PNP plan of study is offered as an online format with mandatory, face-to-face intensives the first two days of each semester.
 The PNP program intensives are offered at the Knoxville campus.
+The NA, NE and PMHNP plans of study are delivered in a completely online format and can be completed in 5 semesters.

-For the FNP and PNP students, the MSN faculty uses a variety of instructional modalities to meet specific learning needs.
+For the FNP, PMHNP, and PNP students, the MSN faculty uses a variety of instructional modalities to meet specific learning needs.
 For the face-to-face programs, courses are held on a one-day-per-week schedule of classes (typically from 8:00 a.m. to 12:30 p.m. however, students should plan on a full day due to work on projects, or varying class schedules).
 This plan allows students to schedule work and family obligations around class time.
 The transition to advanced practice requires that students master important preclinical sciences (advanced pathophysiology, advanced physical assessment, and advanced pharmacology) in addition to diagnosis, treatment and disease management.
 Graduate course work, whether online in a discussion board activity or in a classroom discussion, further expands communication, research, and critical thinking skills.
 Students reflect on previous learning and work-related experiences while integrating new theory and knowledge applicable to nursing practice.

 As the clinical practicums become more focused, many students find that they need to adjust their personal and work schedules to be able to meet their clinical learning objectives.